Mwaisaks/EventTicketingPlatform/README.md

 - Design REST API endpoints for the Event Staff.
 - Design REST API endpoints for the Event Attendees.

+## Part 3: Setting Up
+static and template directories under the resource folder have been deleted.
+We don't need them, used when doing server side rendering of our html pages

+.mvn folder, mvnw(shellscript) and mvnw.cmd make up the maven wrapper which enable us to run maven without installing it.

 ### Advanced Features
 * Integrate a payment System